Giving back to the community

 When will grants be awarded?

-All applicants will be notified of the outcome of their application by August 2018 and cheques will be presented to the successful organisations at awards evenings in Dorset and West Sussex in September 2018.
+All applicants will be notified of the outcome of their application by the end of September 2019 and cheques will be presented to the successful organisations at awards evenings in Dorset and West Sussex in October 2019.